Elgniston/redesign3d-shop/README.md

 ## Project Structure

 - `/app`: Next.js App Router pages and API routes.
-- `/components`: Reusable UI components.
+- `/components`: Reusable UI components (including `hero-3d-card.tsx`).
-- `/lib`: Utility functions and client configurations (Supabase, Stripe).
+- `/lib`: Utility functions and client configurations.
 - `/db`: Database schema and seeds.
 - `/types`: TypeScript type definitions.

 ## Admin Access

 Navigate to `/admin/login` and enter the password configured in `ADMIN_PASSWORD` (default: `admin123`).

+## Deployment

+The easiest way to deploy is via **Vercel**:

+1. Push your code to GitHub.
+2. Import the project into Vercel.
+3. Add all the Environment Variables from `.env.local` to the Vercel project settings.
+4. Deploy!

 ## License